Provably Protecting Fine-Tuned LLMs from Training Data Extraction while Preserving Utility: Introduction

 \paragraph{SCP-$\Delta_r$: enforcing SpaRPS via relative probabilities and smoothing.} Building on this insight, we propose SCP-$\Delta_r$, a NAF-based algorithm designed to explicitly exploit and enforce SpaRPS for TDE protection.

 SCP-$\Delta_r$ combines two complementary components: \begin{enumerate} \item \textbf{Relative probabilities.} Following \citet{segal2025domba}, we operate on relative probability distributions (RPDs) rather than raw probabilities.
-This removes global scaling effects and yields substantially smaller NAF bounds when probability shifts are sparse in relative space, as predicted by SpaRPS. \item \textbf{Base-model smoothing.} To ensure that SpaRPS holds in practice despite training randomness, we introduce a smoothing mechanism that aligns most token-level relative probabilities with those of a shared base model, preserving only the most informative deviations.
+This removes global normalization effects and yields dramatically smaller NAF bounds when probability shifts are sparse in relative space, as predicted by SpaRPS. \item \textbf{Base-model smoothing.} To ensure that SpaRPS holds in practice despite widespread probability shifts, we introduce a smoothing mechanism that aligns most token-level relative probabilities with those of a shared base model, preserving only the most informative deviations.
 This explicitly enforces SpaRPS while incurring minimal utility loss. \end{enumerate} Together, these changes enable SCP-$\Delta_r$ to achieve orders-of-magnitude smaller NAF bounds than CP-$\Delta$.

 \paragraph{From NAF guarantees to training data extraction protection.} Crucially, NAF guarantees do not automatically imply protection against training data extraction.
-We show that CP-$\Delta$ bounds may allow large information gain for a training data extraction adversary.
+We show that CP-$\Delta$ bounds may allow large information gain for a TDE adversary.
 In contrast, we prove that under reasonable and empirically satisfied assumptions, SCP-$\Delta_r$ yields small bounds on the information gain of a TDE adversary.
 Attempts to derive comparable guarantees for CP-$\Delta$ result in bounds that do not meaningfully constrain TDE.

 \paragraph{Empirical evaluation.} We evaluate SCP-$\Delta_r$ against CP-$\Delta$ and other NAF-based methods using both existing and newly proposed TDE attacks.
-Our results show that SCP-$\Delta_r$ achieves the strongest TDE protection, with no observable utility degradation.
+Our results show that SCP-$\Delta_r$ achieves the strongest protection against TDE attacks, with no observable utility degradation.
+In contrast, we find that previously proposed NAF-based methods can be highly vulnerable to TDE attacks.